MiritHadar/Practice/calculator_app/README.md

 /*     Notes    */

-The app assumes the expressions received are valid and intact.
+The app assumes expressions received are valid and intact.
+Use round brackets only, can use them nested.